Intro

 I’d like to think of Give Me The Night’s chords as just a blues in minor as once I did, it was easy.
 Compare it with Ain’t No Sunshine’s chords and especially The Thrill Is Gone’s chords.
 Do this and you’ll soon feel more confident.

 Once I realized this, I just solo with my F minor blues vocabulary.
-What’s that, I hear you cry.
-That’s the F minor pentatonic as a framework, add the 9, b5, and maj7.
+What’s that?
+For me, it’s the F Minor Pentatonic as a framework, add the 9, b5, and maj7.
 Maybe the b6 as well.
 Any more than this is just considered chromatic.

 Anyway, let’s focus on the chords… The chorus starts on the II chord, then goes to the V, before we go back to our minor blues loop, like this: